pactflow/ci-cd-workshop/workshop/05_verifying_feature_pacts.md

     * This is a reasonably common approach, where the two teams coordinate feature development using matching branch names.

-1. Enable 'work in progress' pacts'
+1. Enable 'work in progress' pacts.

 ### Work In Progress Pacts